Laidback cocktail bars juxtapose class with character.

 Reynolds may go out of her way to make sure her customers don’t feel stupid—but that doesn’t prohibit her from having a slight agenda.

 “I’m always trying to trick people into drinking sherry so they realize it’s awesome,” she laughed, “so I’m pretty excited about a cocktail I’m working on with Hendrick’s gin, blackberry-infused fino sherry, Dolin Genepy des Alpes and lemon.
 It doesn’t have a name yet, but it’s bright pink and delicious!”
-(It is currently on their summer menu).
+(It will be on their new summer menu after June 25).